Agility + Rigor: Has Your Initiative Got the Winning Combination?

-Over-Confidence: 4 Reasons Why Your Project is at Risk
+Over-Confidence: 4 Reasons Why Your Strategy or Project may be at Risk

 How are you getting on with your strategy?’